masaki925/cv/en/readme.md

 - SRE for 5+ years
   - I built/managed of 100+ servers for 12 billion imp/month
 - Application engineer for 3+ years,
-  - I developed whole process of web/mobile app from scratch
+  - I developed whole process of web/mobile app from scratch at the startup, as a CTO
 - Data engineer for 5+ years,
-  - I developed & managed Data products such as Search, Recommendation using BigQuery, Airflow, Python Flask, Elastic Search.
+  - I developed & maintained Data products such as Search, Recommendation using BigQuery, Airflow, Python Flask, Elastic Search.

 **Interests**: Machine Learning, NLP, MLOps, Rust, VISA support, relocation support

 **Good for me**: TDD, Agile Manifest, Team Topology

+## Strength

+- Engineering skills to develop a data product from scratch
+  - Design and implement the data pipeline to the product mainly web application, having flexibility and scalability to adapt the product growth
+- Communication skills to get things done with various layers of people
+  - Detect the suitable solutions from various perspective of infrastructure, front-end, Apps, and also planners, designers, data scientist etc so that I can understand the problem clearly, figuring out wisely.
+- Leading skills to keep the team and technologies improving
+  - Take the balance of member motivation and the project goal and the market, select the technologies or processes with the TDD, Agile way of working

 ## Skills